Nikitha-nv/Nikitha-nv/README.md

 Hi everyone 👋

-I’m a Computer Science Engineering graduate With a strong foundation in JavaScript, Python and Machine Learning demonstrating my ability to work in agile.
+I’m a Computer Science Engineering graduate With a strong foundation in JavaScript, Python and Machine Learning, demonstrating my ability to work in agile.

 🖥️ Technical Skills: